Circeii: The Roman Sites

-The modern town of San Felice Circeo seems to occupy the site of the ancient city; its mediaeval walls rest upon ancient Cyclopean walls of less careful construction than those of the acropolis, and enclose an area that measures 200 by 150 m.
-Along with the acropolis on the east end, the highest summit of the promontory has ruins of a platform attributed to a temple of Venus or Circe.
+The more modern town of San Felice Circeo seems to occupy the site of the ancient city; its mediaeval walls rest upon ancient Cyclopean walls of less careful construction than those of the acropolis, and enclose an area that measures 200 by 150 m.
+Along with the acropolis on the east end of the mountain, the highest summit of the promontory has ruins of a platform attributed to a temple of Venus or Circe.

-On the Lago di Paola are the remains of the Roman town of the 1st and 2nd centuries AD, extending over an area of some 600x500 m.
-Along the lagoon were fine buildings, including a large open piscina or basin, surrounded by a double portico, while farther inland are several very large and well-preserved cisterns supplied by an aqueduct of which traces may still be seen.

 This coastal area became popular with rich Romans, like nearby coasts, for the location of large, luxurious villas.
 On the east end of the promontory stand the remains of several very large ancient villas which Cicero compared to those at Antium.

-Also north of the city at Sabaudia emperor Domitian built a sumptuous villa.
+North of the city on the Lago di Paola near Sabaudia emperor Domitian built a sumptuous villa extending over a vast area.
+Along the lagoon were fine buildings, including a large open piscina or basin, surrounded by a double portico, while farther inland are several very large and well-preserved cisterns supplied by an aqueduct of which traces may still be seen.

 An ancient inscription found near Torre Paola speaks of an amphitheatre, of which no remains are visible.
 Another inscription in the rock near San Felice speaks about this part of the promonturium Veneris ("promontory of Venus"; the only case of the use of this name) as belonging to the city of Circeii.